 Unauthorized trading is the buying, selling, or exchanging of securities without the authority, knowledge, or permission of the investor.
 Unless the financial advisor is given discretion to trade in a client’s account, trading without consent is a type of investment fraud.

 Investors do not have to agree to every trade their advisor recommends.
 It is the advisor’s responsibility to ensure that the client fully understands the benefits and risks of the recommended trade.
 On the other hand, it is the investor’s responsibility to review account statements and trade confirmations.
-Elderly investors often place a great deal of trust in their financial advisor to make investment decisions for them, which creates the perfect opportunity for financial elder abuse.
+Elderly investors often place a great deal of trust in their financial advisor to make investment decisions for them, which creates the perfect opportunity for elder financial abuse.

 Account Churning